celestiaorg/celestia-node/docs/adr/adr-013-blocksync-overhaul-part-2.md

 ## Authors

-@Wondertan @renaynay
+@Wondertan @renaynay @waldiss

 > This ADR took a while to get through all the necessary details.
-Special thanks to awesome @renaynay for dozens of
+Special thanks to @renaynay for dozens of
 > deep dive calls, note-taking, thoughts, and ideas.
 > Similarly, the time spent on the experiments with the format of the documents was refactored three times.